Post Entry Quarantine will not be taking arrivals from Saturday 14 December 2019 to Wednesday 1 January 2020 inclusive.

-About our Quarantine Facilities
+About our quarantine facility

 Australia is free from a number of cat and dog diseases and has a highly favourable animal health status.
 In order to protect this status, cats and dogs must undertake a period of quarantine upon arrival in Australia.
-This quarantine period allows the Australian Department of Agriculture to monitor the animal's health and become aware of any disease concerns prior to the animal's release into Australia.
+This quarantine period allows the Australian Department of Agriculture and Water Resources to monitor the animal's health and become aware of any disease concerns prior to the animal's release into Australia.

 Warning to Importers – Heat Stress Concern